chauff/cse1500-web-transcripts/README.md

 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) to make finding the file you are after in your app directory a bit easier;
 - finally, a good [theme](https://code.visualstudio.com/docs/getstarted/themes) for your IDE to make coding more enjoyable is also not a bad idea; [Dracula](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) is a popular one.
 If you want to pick based on visuals, head over to [https://vscodethemes.com/](https://vscodethemes.com/).

+If you need to be convinced abut why Visual Studio Code is a great IDE to use, check out [this podcast](https://syntax.fm/show/012/why-is-everyone-switching-to-vs-code) by Wes Bos and Scott Tolinski on this very topic.

 **Browser developer tools**: they are built into all modern browsers; familiarize yourself with the developer tools of your favorite browser.
 For Firefox (my personal choice), you can find an elaborate description of the developer tools [at MDN](https://developer.mozilla.org/en-US/docs/Tools).

 If you are new to team programming, and want to use VSC's features efficiently, [read our guide](How-to-use-VSC.md).